Browser Appliance

 • Launch VMware Player

-• In the dialog box, browse for Virtual Machine Configuration File, browse to the directory where you installed the Browser Appliance, select the file Browser-Appliance.vmx, and click Open.
+• In the dialog box, select "Open a Virtual Machine" and, browse to the directory where you installed the Browser Appliance, select the file Browser-Appliance.vmx, and click Open, then "Play Virtual Machine".

 The Browser Appliance powers on automatically, and the Linux operating system, provided with the Browser Appliance, boots up.
 This may take several minutes.
 Then the Mozilla Firefox browser starts automatically.
 Enter a URL in the location field at the top of the browser and click Go.